Closed School and Teach Out Information

 Continue your education in Washington State

 Students are encouraged to explore options for continuing their education at another college or university in Washington.
 This information may help you plan your next steps.

 FAFSA and WASFA information

-Have you filled out a 2017-18 FAFSA (Free Application for Federal Student Aid)?
+Have you filled out this year's FAFSA (Free Application for Federal Student Aid)?
 If not, fill it out ASAP.
 If you have filled it out, you'll need to update the school information when you decide where you want to continue your education.
 If you aren't eligible to fill out the FAFSA due to immigration status, you may be eligible to fill out the WASFA (Washington Application for State Financial Aid).
 Find more information about financial aid on Ready Set Grad.

 For help filling out the FAFSA or WASFA, attend a College Goal Washington event near you.
 We'll have a list of events soon.